IRAQ – The Trip

 The golden dome over the grave of Muhammad at-Taqī was re-gilded in 2008.

-At 6 am there were large crowds walking to this shrine.
+At 6 am large crowds were walking to this shrine.

 Contains the Safavid mosque built in the 16th century.
 It is very crowded, not clean, and has complicated security.